PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 An examplery usage can be found in the example notebook as well as in the test cases.

 ## Common/Known issues related to Vision
-So far we have the following issue known to us related to Vision exported spreed sheets.
+So far we have the following issue known to us related to Vision exported spread sheets.
 We provide a solution from user perspective to the best of our knowledge.

 ### Duplicated `P` columns
 Vision can export sheets with duplicated `P` columns, one of which being unitless additional information.
 This field is of no actual purpose within PGM calculation.